SherryLiangingit/5001_self_project/README.md

 ## About

-  The ipynb file records my work in details; xgboost.csv records my result. *(There might be small differences for I changed parameters in my code and forgot to save a copy.)*
+  The ipynb file records my work in details; xgboost.csv records my result.
+  *(There might be small differences for I changed parameters in my code and forgot to save a copy.)*

+  **Programming language** python
+  **Packages** pandas, numpy, sklearn, xgboost, matplotlib **Attention** before run the code in jupyter notebook, change 'path' to your own work path